 Easy Chicken Fried Rice

-- 2 cups prepared rice (I used long grain brown rice)
+- 3 cups prepared long grain rice (see notes)

 - 1 egg